2022 Philippine Senate election: Aksyon Demokratiko

 Aksyon Demokratiko was in talks with Nationalist People's Coalition, United Nationalist Alliance, and Partido para sa Demokratikong Reporma for an alliance.
-There have also been discussions between Aksyon president Isko Moreno and PDP-Laban's Manny Pacquiao, as well as between Moreno and the Liberal Party's Leni Robredo.
+There have also been discussions between Aksyon president Isko Moreno and PDP–Laban's Manny Pacquiao faction, as well as between Moreno and the Liberal's Leni Robredo.
 On September 27, 2021, Aksyon announced two candidates, Samira Gutoc, who ran and lost in 2019 with the Liberals, and Carl Balita, for election.
 Former vice president and senator Noli de Castro filed to run for senator with Aksyon, but withdrew less than a week later.
 Jopet Sison, of Ipaglaban Mo! fame, replaced him.
 On February 24, Aksyon Demokratiko adopted John Castriciones of the PDP–Laban Cusi wing as a guest candidate, after a Duterte volunteer group he led endorsed Moreno the week before.

 Labor and Ecology Advocates for Democracy

 Leody de Guzman of Partido Lakas ng Masa (PLM) unveiled a Senate slate composed of nine people including two incumbents.
 The three people running under De Guzman's party PLM are labor leader Luke Espiritu of Bukluran ng Manggagawang Pilipino (BMP) and environmentalists Roy Cabonegro and David D'angelo.
 On October, de Guzman endorsed six more names as guest candidates.
 On February 18, Teddy Baguilat was revealed as the 12th and final candidate included in the PLM's slate.
 After the completion of the slate, it was branded as "Labor and Ecology Advocates for Democracy."